axelvaldez/radical-companies/_posts/rhatchery.live/2023-01-26-matt-perez-should-we-save-the-anthropocene.markdown

  <p>Ownership is a human invention and a very good one at that.
 Owners care for their property, etc. I am not sure if that is &ldquo;in our nature&rdquo; or that is the way that it has worked out, but, in any case, let’s go with that assumption.</p>

 <h1>Assumption: Ownership Is Good</h1>
  <p>As a good thing then, ownership should be spread out to <em>everybody</em>, not just a selected few.
 It doesn&rsquo;t really work well when limited to a very small segment of people.
-Competition and dominacion has pushed us to put the financial system as the ultimate boss, with society as a servant and it will do it again and again.</p>
+Competition and domination has pushed us to put the financial system as the ultimate boss, with society as a servant and it will do it again and again.</p>
  <p>Ownership does not work well for society when in the hands of a selected few, let&rsquo;s try spreading it to everybody and see what happens.
 People will do a lot of things, but they won't destroy their life support system.</p>

 <h1>Employment</h1>